MicrosoftDocs/powerapps-docs/articles/functions/function-left-mid-right.md

 ## Examples ##

 ### Single string ###
-The examples in this section use a text input control as their [data source](../working-with-data-sources.md).
+The examples in this section use a text-input control as their [data source](../working-with-data-sources.md).
 The control is named **Author** and contains the string "E. E. Cummings".

 | Formula | Description | Result |
 |---------|-------------|--------|